Whitepaper

 Task: A task consists of an instruction that is accompanied by multiple responses to be ranked by human contributors.
 The task is considered complete only when sufficient and high quality preference data points are collected for the task.

 Local Dojo Interface: Sophisticated miners are recommended to run a localised Dojo interface to eliminate the dependency on the Dojo API.
-(Coming soon)

 External Platforms: Miners can also choose to distribute these tasks to an external service provider such as scale.ai, AWS mTurk, Prolific, Appen or Web3 data labeling platforms.
 However, these miners will need to be responsible for quality control and ensuring tasks are completed within the stipulated deadlines.
-(Coming soon)

 Scoring Mechanism

-The scoring formula for Miners is the summation of the score of the tasks computed in the past few epochs.
+The scoring formula for Miners is the summation of the score of the completed tasks computed in the past few epochs.
 Depending on the type of task, the individual task score is a weighted function of some of the following metrics:

 Weighted Cohen’s Kappa: Calculates the agreement between Miners while controlling for the probability of chance agreement, providing a more robust measure of reliability compared to simple percent agreement.
 A weighted variant of Cohen’s kappa will be used as we are concerned with the relative ranking of the responses generated by LLMs.